pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 ## Acknowledgement
 ---

 If it is still not obvious, let me clarify that the above story is fictitious, and any events mentioned above never happened.
-However, I am grateful to Khan Academy for this puzzle, which I recently learned, was released in 2014.
+I am grateful to Khan Academy for this puzzle, which I recently learned, was released in 2014.
 All the images provided as clues are from Khan Academy, and they deserve full credit for those images.

 I accidentally stumbled upon this puzzle while learning cryptography.
 Some of the puzzles were very difficult for me.
 Thanks to Khan Academy, I recently learned about the frequency analysis of a message and its role in encryption.
 I learned several encryption techniques while doing this challenge that I did not know before.
 I would have been lost without some clues provided by the challenge and the community discussion in the comments.